brutopolis/buxu/README.md

   ## Libraries

-  in *bruter language* doesnt really exists the concept of libraries, you can call scripts with declaring the functions and call that a library, the *bruter vm* has a similar concept of libraries, which are also not modular;
+  *bruter language* does support(if not arduino or wasm) dynamic libraries, which are bruter C libraries, you can load and unload them at anytime, and if you dont want to manually unload them, they will be automatically unloaded at exit;

   ## Standard Library